sygel-technology/sy-sale-workflow/sale_disable_cancel_warning/README.rst

 To configure this module, you need to:

 #.
-Go to Settings / Sales / Quotations & Orders and mark/unmark the Disable Cancel Warning option
+Go to Sales / Settings/ Quotations & Orders and mark/unmark the Disable Cancel Warning option

 Usage